 © KapanLagi.com/Budy Santoso

-The materials used include Trusmi Mega Mendung Batik, navy cotton, a combination of Pangko, denim, semi-wool, and pleats, creating elegant and modern clothing that remains rich in philosophy.
+The materials used include Trusmi Mega Mendung Batik, navy writing cotton, a combination of Pangko, denim, semi-wool, and pleats, creating elegant and modern clothing that remains rich in philosophy.

 4. Desi Dwi Lestari – Rima Pesisir